Why pitched roof extensions are favoured among architects above other styles

 Pitched roof extensions explained

-Pros of a Pitched Roof Extension
+Pros of a pitched roof extension

 "Pitched roof extensions offer many benefits and are quite often a popular way to extend," begins George Allen, regional design consultant from Oakwrights, including:

-- "Pitched roof extensions are also very versatile, with multiple roof material options from clay, slate, shingles and zinc, there is an aesthetic to suit any property," adds George Allen.
+- Versatility: "Pitched roof extensions are also very versatile, with multiple roof material options from clay, slate, shingles and zinc, there is an aesthetic to suit any property," adds George Allen.

-- In a similar way to hipped roof extensions, pitched roofs are more stable than flat roofs when dealing with snow or heavy rain.
+- Durability: In a similar way to hipped roof extensions, pitched roofs are more stable than flat roofs when dealing with snow or heavy rain.

 George Allen has worked for Oakwrights for 7 years.
 He is the regional design consultant for Outbuildings and Extensions.